danbev/learning-iot/README.md

 ```
 So we can see that we have these covelent bounds between the atoms and all of
 the free electrons in the valance shell are bound.
 There are no free electrons
-or "holes" which is an atom which is slightly positively charge and it lacks
+or "holes" (which is an atom which is slightly positively charge and it lacks
-an electron (or perhaps more than one?).
+an electron).

 If we replace one of these atoms with an atom with only 5 electrons
 (like fosfor) in its valance shell what would happen: